Network Consensus in the Wasserstein Metric Space of Probability Measures: Special Cases and Convergence Details

-Consider, more generally, arbitrary input measures on $\mathbb{R}$.
-Convexity of the minimisation problem is advantageous in general, but in this case (i.e. with measures on the line) there are yet further virtues.
-Refer to (\ref{invcumupdate}) which is intimately related to (\ref{consensus3}).
-The update in (\ref{invcumupdate}) is typically computable in closed-form and thus we `almost' have a general closed-form expression for (\ref{consensus3}) already.
-This relationship between the update (\ref{consensus3}) and the inverse cumulative distribution function has been explored in \cite{agueh2011barycenters,bigot2012consistent,bonneel2015sliced} with example computations and as a lead into more general computational results.
-We refer the interested reader to this literature.
-We also note in conclusion that the computational aspect of this update equation is an ongoing research topic.
+Consider now, more generally, arbitrary input measures on $\mathbb{R}$.
+The optimization problem (\ref{consensus3}) typically does not admit a closed form solution.
+However, it is convex \cite{agueh2011barycenters,bonneel2015sliced} and thus numerical methods/approximations are feasible and already exist in a number of cases; see \cite{bigot2012consistent,cuturi2014fast,bonneel2015sliced}.
+The issue of convergence under approximate update steps is unclear and beyond the scope of this work; but practically one would intuit that close approximation leads to close convergence.
+While convexity of the minimisation problem is advantageous in general, for measures on $\mathbb{R}$ there are yet further virtues.
+The update in (\ref{invcumupdate}) is typically computable in closed-form and thus we `almost' have a general closed-form expression for (\ref{consensus3}).
+The relationship between (\ref{consensus3}) and the inverse cumulative distribution in (\ref{invcumupdate}) is the basis for the solution with empirical measures on $\mathbb{R}$ given in the preceding paragraph.
+This relationship has also been explored in \cite{agueh2011barycenters,bigot2012consistent,bonneel2015sliced} with further example computations, and as a lead into more general computational results.